 The Reese-Ellsworth system was developed in the 1960s, when most children were being treated with external beam radiation therapy (EBRT).
 While this is no longer a common treatment, some doctors may still use this system to classify retinoblastomas that have not spread beyond the eye.
 This system can help determine the likelihood of preserving vision while still treating the tumor.

-Terms such as favorable, doubtful, and unfavorable used in this staging system refer to the likelihood that the cancer can be treated while preserving the affected eye.
-These terms do not refer to the likelihood of the child’s survival.
+Terms such as favorable, doubtful, and unfavorable used in this staging system refer to the likelihood that the cancer can be treated while saving the affected eye, not to the likelihood of the child’s survival.
 Indeed, more than 9 in 10 children with intraocular retinoblastomas are cured.
 The major challenge is saving the vision in the affected eye.

 The Reese-Ellsworth staging system divides intraocular retinoblastoma into 5 groups.
 The higher the group number, from 1 to 5, the lower the chance of controlling the retinoblastoma or of saving the eye or any useful vision.